s-enright/cs421-final-project/final-project/README.md

 ### Capabilities of the Parser
 The key concept behind packrat parsing is the use of a specialized data structure, consisting of a matrix of possible results for each of the parse functions in the grammar for each of the input characters.
 The results of parsing each character of input are memoized, potentially allowing for greater efficiency in accessing repeated patterns.
 For an input string of length *n*, and *p* parsing functions, this matrix will have (*n* + 1) \* *p* cells, with the *n* + 1 term accounting for each character of the string as well as an empty string.
 This is potentially a very large table, so in order to efficiently make use of it, this parsing style effectively requires the use of a lazily evaluated language.
 For this reason, and for the potential to implement it via a monadic approach, Haskell was chosen for this project.

-Parsing functions are also included for lexical analysis, including matching whitespace of varying length, matching sets of operators and keywords, and of matching numerical characters and forming them into possibly negative-valued integers.
+Parsing functions are also included for lexical analysis, including matching whitespace of varying length, matching sets of operators and keywords, and of matching numerical characters and forming them into possibly signed integers.

 ### Grammar